mathiasleborgne/covid-graph/README.md

 # covid-graph

-Code for [covid-graph website](https://mathiasleborgne.github.io/covid-graph/): graphs and predictions for coronavirus daily cases and deaths.
+Code for [covid-graph website](https://mathiasleborgne.github.io/covid-graph/): graphs and predictions for Covid-19 daily cases and deaths.

 ## Stack